Icinga/icingaweb2/doc/installation.md

 It is required to set up all used Databases correctly, which basically means to create all needed user accounts and to create all database tables.
 You will find the installation guides for the different databases in the sections below:

-*IMPORTANT*: Select a secure password instead of "icinga" and alter the config/authentication.ini accordingly.
+*IMPORTANT*: Select a secure password instead of "icingaweb" and alter the config/authentication.ini accordingly.

 #### MySQL